revellebrent/se_project_react/README.md

 - Styled using custom CSS and media queries.
 - Displays current temperature.
 - Hamburger icon on small screens.
+- Like Clothing Items - Like or Unlike clothing items functionality.

 ## Technologies Used
 - React